 8. Agricultural Diversity:

 A diversity of agricultural activities should exist, or the area should be sufficiently large to support diverse agricultural activities.
-No single designated agricultural area should be smaller than 320 acres, or 200 acres if near another designated area.
+No single designated agricultural area should be smaller than40 acres.
 This helps assure land use compatibility for long-term resource use, and a diversity of agriculture uses in one area.
 Boundaries should follow landmarks visible on the ground when possible, to provide visual distinction of land use areas.

 9. Environmental Considerations: